rixx/cutebit-content/content/conferences/djangoconeu17-25.md

 ## Powerpoint templating with Django:  @xBBTx

-Export data to powerpoint.
-BECAUSE WE CAN^WMUST. `django-bureaucracy`: pluggable engines, knwon template language in Django (alternatively jinja2), custom tags/filters, rendering picture placeholders, pre-style tables and fill them in and much more.
+Export data to PowerPoint.
+BECAUSE WE CAN^WMUST. `django-bureaucracy`: pluggable engines, known template language in Django (alternatively jinja2), custom tags/filters, rendering picture placeholders, pre-style tables and fill them in and much more.